15 min read

 Pale bioluminescent strips traced the seams where the ceiling panels met the walls, casting the room in thin blue relief.
 The HVAC moved behind the drywall at its steady frequency.
 The data conduits in the floors emitted their faint periodic click.
 No box fan.
 No sirens.
 No footsteps in the hall that stopped without explanation.

-Julian sat up slowly and let his feet find the cool vinyl floor.
-He sat like that for a moment, spine straight, hands on his knees, and let his fingertips trace the edge of the nightstand, counted the steps to the door in his head, listened for the subtle click of the ventilation system that would mark the room's perimeter, cataloging each sound's distance and direction: door sealed, window panels locked, vents clear, exit path unobstructed from where he was sitting.
+Julian sat up slowly and let his feet find the cool floor.
+He sat like that for a moment, spine straight, hands on his knees, and let his fingertips trace the edge of the nightstand, counted the steps to the door in his head, listened for the subtle click of the ventilation system that would mark the room's perimeter: door sealed, window panels locked, vents clear, exit path unobstructed from where he was sitting.
 The information organized itself quickly, the same checklist in the same order, and when it came back clean he noted it and breathed.

 Not safe.
 Safe was a conclusion, not a fact.
 But no immediate threat.
 That was enough to lie back down with.